savagejacke/KeepOnTheShadowfell/docs/winterhaven.md

 The players should spend a lot of time in WInterhaven in later chapters, so refer back to this chapter when you need to know anything about Winterhaven.

+## Entering the town

+    As you manage to get to the top of the hill you reach the arch that allows entry into the walls of the town of Winterhaven.
+There is no gate, only the hinges on which it once stood.
+"Why do you come travelers?"
+You hear shouted from someone above on the wall.

+The guard allows the players in as long as the players don't say something really stupid that would make them not want to.

 ## Locations in Winterhaven

 1. Entrance Gate - A stone gate built into the wall surrounding the town.
 This is the only way to get in or out of WInterhaven.